7 Signs You’re In A Soul-Nourishing Relationship.

-1. You are able to share your feelings and that part of yourself that is hard to share.
+1. You can share your feelings and that part of yourself that is hard to share.

-You are willing to do it even though it feels uncomfortable and may cause some discomfort in you and/or your partner.
+You are willing to do it even though it feels uncomfortable and may cause discomfort in you and your partner.
 Just like personal growth is often painful, so too is relationship growth.

-In a healthy soul-supporting relationship, we need to grow as an individual and not lose ourselves in the other person’s interests and passions.
+In a healthy soul-supporting relationship, we need to grow and not lose ourselves in the other person’s interests and passions.
 You maintain the “I” while being aware of the “we.”

-This goes for our relationships with our children, our parents, and our siblings.
-It is so common to hear people say that they are so busy focusing on other people and their needs and lives that they lose touch with themselves and don’t know who they are anymore.
+This goes for our relationships with our children, parents, and siblings.
+It is common to hear people say that they are so busy focusing on other people and their needs and lives that they lose touch with themselves and don’t know who they are anymore.

 3. You understand that whether you’re happy or unhappy in your relationship is never about the other person.

 It is always about you.
 When you are unhappy in a relationship, it’s always about something that you need to heal within yourself.

-The root of most challenges in relationships is a lack of self-love and self-respect.
-When you begin to love yourself fully you will know that you either need to change yourself within the relationship or that the relationship isn’t what you need to grow and evolve into the person you were meant to be.
+Most challenges in relationships are a lack of self-love and self-respect.
+When you begin to love yourself fully, you will know that you either need to change yourself within the relationship or that the relationship isn’t what you need to grow and evolve into the person you were meant to become.

 4. You realize that not all relationships are meant to last forever.

-Relationships are meant to last as long as both people are growing and healing themselves within the relationship.
+Relationships are meant to last as long as both people heal, grow, and evolve as individuals within the relationship.

-Relationships have evolved from people coming together to meet their basic needs for survival, having children, and feeling secure to growing spiritually and raising your level of awareness and consciousness.
+Relationships have evolved from people coming together to meet their basic survival needs, having children, and feeling secure to growing spiritually and raising your level of awareness and consciousness.

 5. Your relationship isn’t about two half people coming together to create a whole.

-It’s about 2 whole people creating opportunities and challenging each other to grow and evolve into the complete and whole individuals we were meant to be.
+It’s about two whole people creating opportunities and challenging each other to grow and evolve into the complete and entire individuals we were meant to be.